gramlang/gram/README.md

 [Gram](https://www.gram.org) is a high-level programming language with a small, extensible core and a strong, static type system.

-## How to build
+## How to build and install

+1. Ensure you have the dependencies listed below.
+2. Run `make` at the root of this repository to build.
+3. Run `sudo make install` at the root of this repository to install.

+You can also run `make install PREFIX=path` to install to a specific directory (the default is `/usr/local/bin`).

-To build Gram, run `make` at the root of this repository.
+If you want to uninstall Gram, run `sudo make uninstall` from the root of this repository.
+You can also uninstall from a specific directory with `make uninstall PREFIX=path` (the default is `/usr/local/bin`).

 ### Dependencies